 Like many European cultures, the Maltese love their bread and count it as an important part of their heritage.
 It originated in the 16th century from the working people who needed to make the most of meager resources and used communal ovens to bake their bread.
 Though the ovens no longer exist, ftira remains popular.

-The bread is so important as a traditional food of Malta that the country has launched a petition to include it in the UNESCO Intangible Cultural Heritage list along with food and drinks from other countries like beer culture in Belgium and the Mediterranean diet.
+The bread is so important as a traditional food of Malta that the it has been included in the UNESCO Intangible Cultural Heritage list along with food and drinks from other countries like beer culture in Belgium and the Mediterranean diet.

 The most popular street food in Malta is a pastizz, a hand-held crispy pastry.
 We get hungry just thinking about them.